FusionAuth/fusionauth-example-go/README.md

 ## Usage

-Assuming you've configured FusionAuth with a new application, update `main.go` with the client ID.
+Assuming you've configured FusionAuth with a new application, update `main.go` with the client ID and client secret.

 ```shell
 go get github.com/thanhpk/randstr